 The groundwater loading limit may vary based on site-specific or localized criteria.
 The term is expressed in the singular to refer to the limit applicable to an individual context.

 A margin of safety is recommended to ensure compliance despite inherent uncertainties.
 This threshold proactively accounts for background concentrations and the evaporative concentration effect of plant water uptake, both of which increase the concentrations of remaining nitrate.
+The groundwater loading limit is used, along with other information, to help ensure that the underlying water quality objective is achieved, but it is not the water quality objective itself.

-Some comments on our October 1, 2024, draft order cautioned that averaging nitrogen loading on an “appropriate area and time scale” could allow for high pollution levels in some areas, creating localized areas of nitrate concentrations exceeding 10 mg/L, referred to as "hot spots,” a threat to human health.
+Some comments on our October 1, 2024, draft order cautioned that averaging nitrogen loading on an “appropriate area and time scale” could allow for high pollution levels in some areas, creating localized areas of nitrate concentrations exceeding 10 mg/L, referred to as “hot spots,” a threat to human health.
 We are also concerned about potential occurrences of localized higher nitrate concentrations.
-Although the groundwater loading limit and final land application rates will be based in part on modeling, some amount of averaging will need to occur, the modeling must include measures to identify and characterize higher-risk zones separately from the averaged area to ensure hot spots are not created.
+Although the groundwater loading limit and final land application rates will be based in part on modeling so some amount of averaging will need to occur, the modeling must include measures to identify and characterize higher-risk zones separately from the averaged area to ensure hot spots are not created.

-Existing technical and modeling approaches, including the Groundwater Protection framework being developed in accordance with our Eastern San Joaquin River Watershed Order and other approaches developed for our ILRP, should be evaluated to determine whether they are appropriate to assist development of the groundwater loading limit and land application formula.
+Existing technical and modeling approaches, including the Groundwater Protection framework being developed in accordance with our Eastern San Joaquin River Watershed Order, WQ Order 2018-0002, and other approaches developed for our ILRP, should be evaluated to determine whether they are appropriate to assist development of the groundwater loading limit and land application formula.
 Our ILRP does not currently require enforceable final numeric land application rates that directly correlate to the Nitrogen Discharge Limit, however, so any existing ILRP approaches would need to be revised for this use.